Accessibility at the Museum

 Visual Stimulation

-Small, quiet break rooms with low levels of visual stimulation are located on the first floor near Super Awesome Adventures and on the second floor in Sprouts.
-Use these to take breaks with your child.
+Small, quiet comfort rooms with low levels of visual stimulation are located on the first floor near Shipwreck Adventures and on the second floor in Sprouts.
+These rooms are available to take breaks with your child when needed.

 Easy Entrance and Exit